Goa: Goan Film Movement

 The Gen-Z Goan Film Movement, also known as the Goan New Wave, is a youth-driven development in Goan cinema that began in late 2024 and expanded rapidly through 2025.
 It is characterised by a rise in independently produced short films and documentaries by Goan filmmakers under the age of 25, several of which received international festival recognition.

 The movement gained early visibility after the environmental short film The Awakening by filmmaker Rameez Shaikh won the South Asian Regional Award at the Don Bosco Global Youth Film Festival on 18 October 2024.
 The film was subsequently screened at the WAVES International Short Film Festival in January 2025 and at the Urban Adda Film Festival in June 2025.

 A significant boost to documentary filmmaking within the movement came from Prachi Shirodkar and Mario Pimenta, whose film Bhaangar Kalakusar Karigiri won Best Documentary at the Miseentage Indian Film Festival on 22 August 2025, followed by selections at NanoCon in the United States and at Jackson Doc Fest in Tennessee.

 During the same period, Pimenta’s environmental short Act To Achieve received its first international screening in the United Kingdom and was later selected for the Egyptian American Film Festival in New York.
 His experimental horror short RAW was screened at the Willlachen Comedy & Satire Filmprize in Vienna.

 The movement expanded as other youth filmmakers attracted international attention.
-The environmental documentary Naturally Selected, created by Valanka, Shaurya, Aniza and Anaya with support from Fundação Oriente, was included in the lineup of the Footprint Film Festival on 31 October 2025.
+The environmental documentary Naturally Selected, created by Valanka, Shaurya, Aniza and Anaya with support from Fundação Oriente, was included in the line-up of the Footprint Film Festival on 31 October 2025.

 By late 2025, Goan Gen-Z filmmakers had collectively achieved more than ten international festival selections across documentary, environmental, social awareness and experimental genres.
 The movement is credited with expanding the global visibility of Goan and Konkani cinema through low-budget production methods, mobile-phone filmmaking and emerging youth-led creative networks.